 The Purple Pixie Loropetalum from the Southern Living Plant Collection is a Loropetalum like no other!
 This evergreen features rich, eggplant-purple leaves that last all year long.
 However, what separates the Purple Pixie from the pack is its naturally weeping foliage.
 When used in the landscape, it forms an attractive mound of purple foliage.
 Furthermore, this Loropetalum truly shines in hanging baskets, window boxes, and other containers that allow the drooping foliage to cascade over the edges.
 Gorgeous elliptical leaves dangle gracefully while simultaneously adding a whole new level of color interest to the landscape and/or planter.

 Besides dynamite foliage color, this variety features brilliant pink ribbon blooms as well.
 An initial considerable display of blossoms appears in spring.
-Afterwards, this weeping loropetalum will periodically rebloom through fall with smaller flower displays.
+Afterward, this weeping Loropetalum will periodically rebloom through fall with smaller flower displays.